 Maybe you’re not familiar with this, but there was a very popular scam over a century ago that promised people a ton of money for stuffing envelopes.

-Even authorities like the FTC warn you about this kind of things.
+Even authorities like the FTC warn you about this kind of thing.

-In short, nobody is going to make you rich for processing emails.
+In short, nobody is going to make you rich by processing emails.
 There are automated tools out there that will do it for them AT A MUCH CHEAPER PRICE.

 I’m doing this for a couple of years already.
 My business doesn’t need people for tasks that can be automated for a fraction of the cost.